 And you know what?
 Miraculously, I did.
 And by the time I got back from San Marino, I had gained a wealth of perspective of how I was taking care of my body and mind.
 As far as food, fitness, and mental health are concerned, Italy rubbed off on me big time.
 Here I'm sharing five of the priceless Italian wellness lessons I brought home to the States.

-You never realise how much you lean on your phone as a social crutch until you go to a place without cell service.
+You never realize how much you lean on your phone as a social crutch until you go to a place without cell service.
 (I once had a cognitive neuroscientist tell me that 74% of American adults ages 18 to 24 reach for their phone the second they open their eyes in the morning—yikes.)

 But I kept my phone on airplane mode for my entire month in Italy to avoid international charges, which meant that wherever I didn't have wifi (during my long walks to the city, train rides from town to town, in some restaurants), I had to find something else to do, like listen to music, write in my travel diary, read, or just daydream.
 Putting my phone on airplane mode not only allowed me to connect with my own thoughts (I sorted out a lot of emotional turmoil on those long walks), but it also opened me up to new people: Someone who isn't crouched over their phone is so much easier to talk to than someone who is.
 I met dozens of lovely Italians that month, made friendships I hope will last a very long time, and that's something I don't think would have happened if I'd been using my phone the normal way.